MTV Video Music Award for Best Direction

 The MTV Video Music Award for Best Direction is an award given to the artist, the artist's manager, and the director of the music video.
 From 1984 to 2006, the full name of the award was Best Direction in a Video, and in 2007, it was briefly renamed Best Director.
 The category acquired its current name with the 2008 awards.

-The most frequent winners are Spike Jonze and David Fincher with three wins each, although one of Jonze's wins is credited as the "Torrance Community Dance Group".
+American artist Taylor Swift is the biggest winner in this category with four wins from six nominations.

-The most nominated director is David Fincher with eight nominations.
+The most nominated directors are David Fincher AND Dave Meyers with eight nominations.
 Remarkably, seven of Fincher's nominations were achieved in a three-year span (1989–1991), as he was nominated a record three times in both 1989 and 1990.
-Fincher's latest nomination (and win) occurred over twenty years later in 2013 for his work on Justin Timberlake's "Suit & Tie."
-Closely following him are Dave Meyers with seven nominations and Francis Lawrence with six.
-Hype Williams is the director with most nominations and no wins at five.
+Fincher's recent nomination (and win) occurred over twenty years later in 2013 for his work on Justin Timberlake's "Suit & Tie."
+Closely following him are Taylor Swift and Francis Lawrence with six.
+Hype Williams is the director with the most nominations and no wins at five.